Dorif/fragalyseqt/README.md

 ## What's the license of FragalyseQt?

-GNU General Public License version 3.
+GNU General Public License version 3 for versions prior to 0.4.x.
+GNU Affero General Public License version 3 for versions from 0.4 and up.

 ## How to get it working at *ubuntu/Debian/SUSE/macOS?